yannhn/dogary/README.md

 ### Calendar

-Thanks to the Full Calendar for React-Library I was able to implement a Calendar into the dogary-app.
+Thanks to the Full Calendar for React-Library I was able to implement a Calendar into the dogary-App.
 This allows the user to add their dog-related events and change their date using drag-and-drop.

 <p align="center">
 <img src="public/img/Calendar/calendar-overview.png" width="20%" height="20%" alt="dogary-calendar-overview" />